 Wisconsin’s constitutional provision on continuity of civil government (Article 4, Section 34) allows the legislature to “adopt such other measures that may be necessary and proper for attaining the objectives of this section.”
 Statute 13.42 was enacted under this authorization.
 The statute allows virtual meetings of the legislature and legislative committees when an emergency (or imminent threat of one) exists.

-In March 2020, legislatures or chambers in at least 13 states and the District of Columbia, Guam and the Virgin Islands changed their procedures to allow for remote participation or voting in floor sessions or committee meetings.
+From March through May 2020, legislatures or chambers in at least 20 states, the District of Columbia, Guam and the Virgin Islands changed their procedures to allow for remote participation or voting in floor sessions or committee meetings.
 (Other states' chamber rules or statutes may have already authorized remote committee meetings.)
 In most, if not all cases, these changes are temporary or tied specifically to the COVID-19 emergency.
 They are:

 Information Technology, Facilities and Operations,and Staffing

 In addition to the constitutional provisions, statutes, and chamber rules that help facilitate the legislative process during an emergency, COG plans also may include other aspects of legislative operations.
 The following are three examples.

 Information Technology.
 Information technology (IT) is the backbone of an organization, and planning for a disruption in operations is vital.
 As you consider what will be included in your continuity of government plan, it is important to remember that without IT capabilities in the event of an emergency, the plan likely cannot be carried out.
 For example, as noted above, some legislatures have provisions that allow them to meet virtually.
 In light of the COVID-19 crisis, legislatures are quickly adapting to these changing circumstances and using web-based virtual meeting tools or teleconferencing for remote meetings.
 They are continuing to live-stream proceedings to facilitate virtual participation in the process.
 In addition, IT staff are supporting legislative staff and legislators as they continue to work from home.